apycazo/playground/readme.md

 This is a git test repo, and the previous holder for the reference wiki.

-**Note**: This repository is pending deletion when all data is moved.
+**Note**: This repository is to be remove when all wiki data is moved.